Static site generators

 While Gatsby creates visually impressive websites, it can be slow to build large projects due to its reliance on GraphQL.

-Weaknesses: Steeper learning curve and slower build times.
+Weaknesses: React, steeper learning curve and slower build times.

 4. Hugo